About Us Contact Shop

 There were so many flowering trees, domed buildings, and colorful homes that at times, I could see myself moving there for good.

 I also loved finding narrow roads and quiet places just to think and explore.
+And if you’re creating a list of things to do in San Miguel de Allende, then I’d highly recommend doing this on a daily basis.

 Also, you know how I mentioned hot springs?

-A friend of ours took us there one day (and to one of the best burger joints I’ve ever been to as well – will mention down below).
+And afterwards, he ended up taking us to one of the best burger joints I’ve ever been to which was really close by (will mention down below).

 Lavanda Café Barra y Cocina (Cafe Lavender)